rishiraj88/leasing/README.md

 However, the app may be easily extended to add lessor and administrator use cases.

 ## Technologies Used to Build the Application
-- Angular 18 (Frontend aap with Angular 18 is being developed on 'develop' branch.)
+- Angular 18 (Frontend app with Angular 18 is being developed on 'develop' branch.)
 - Java 17 / 21
 - Spring Boot 3.2.5
 - MySQL 8.0.31 (containerized)